p990r/markerbasedar/README.md

 ## Run
 Run `main.py`.

 This software uses a template/marker image named `marker.jpeg`.
+This marker can be either printed or displayed on a different screen so the camera can identify it.

 ![](marker.jpeg)

-The virtual images are found in `/images` folder.
-This marker can be either printed or displayed on a different screen so the camera can identify it.
+The images that will be displayed by the software are found in `/images` folder.

 When running the code, the webcam of your machine is activated.